 Sian's PhD is focused on improving engagement, to get as many people as possible taking part in, and enjoying MammalWeb.
 Later on, Sian will use the data to answer questions about camera trapping methods, and their impacts on both engagement and ecological inferences.

-Jonathan, who has a background in physics, is conducting a PhD on the use of image analysis and deep learning to help us extract more information more quickly from submitted photographs, thereby ensuring that the data can be put to use more quickly.
+Jonathan, who has a background in physics, has recently finished a PhD on the use of image analysis and deep learning to help us extract more information more quickly from submitted photographs, thereby ensuring that the data can be put to use more quickly.
+He is now working as a post-doc on the project.

 Alumni and other acknowledgements